rjelbert/Redbox-hardware-true-random-number-generator/README.md

 I tend to test by running ent first and most of the time and then rngtest as a backup check to see how many errors are being thrown up.
 I then run Dieharder after generating about 100MB but you should not expect perfect results until you get nearer 4GB of data.

 OPERATION

+To use Redbox, you need to plug it into a computer into its USB 2 or 3 port.

+After you plug in the Arduino or upload a new program to it, you must initialise the USB with:

+(adjust the port / file references as necessary - assumes Linux)

+stty raw -echo -ixoff -F /dev/ttyUSB1 speed 115200

+Then start to write the 4.2GB random data to a file:

+head -c 4200000000 /dev/ttyUSB1 > /media/pi/usbdisk/redbox.bin

+After a short while, run "ent" to test the data file:

+cat /media/pi/usbdisk/redbox.bin | ent

+You can also run rngtest:

+cat /media/pi/usbdisk/redbox.bin | rngtest

+When you have at least 100MB of random data (preferrably >4GB) you can start the Dieharder tests:

+dieharder -g 201 -f /media/pi/usbdisk/redbox.bin -a

+If you want to see the first 2MB or so of the random file as a png use my col viz script:

+python3 col-randvis.py /media/pi/usbdisk/redbox.bin

+when finished:

+eog /media/pi/usbdisk/redbox-col.png